Esta Nambayo

 Esta Nambayo is a Ugandan lawyer and judge who was appointed to the High Court of Uganda on 4 October 2019.
+And is now a Justice of the Court of Appeal of Uganda.

 Before that, from 27 August 2018 until 4 October 2019, she served as the Chief Registrar of the Courts of Judicature in Uganda.
-In that position, she was the fifth-highest judicial officer in the country, behind the (1) Chief Justice (2) Deputy Chief Justice (3) Principal Judge and the (4) Secretary to the Judiciary.
+In that position, she was the fifth-highest judicial officer in the country, behind the Chief Justice Deputy Chief Justice Principal Judge and the (4) Secretary to the Judiciary.

 Background and education

 Nambayo was born in Busia District, circa 1968.
 She attended local primary schools before she enrolled in Tororo Girls School for her O-Level education.
 She studied at Mackay Memorial College, in Nateete, a Kampala neighborhood, for her A-Level studies.

 She was admitted to Makerere University, where she studied law; graduating with a Bachelor of Laws degree.
 She then obtained a Diploma in Legal Practice, from the Law Development Centre, in Kampala, the capital city of Uganda.
 Later, she was awarded a Master's degree in Management, from Uganda Management Institute.